follnoob/pyed/README.md

 ## Author and License

-Copyright (C) Jens Wilberg Jannuary 2017
+Copyright (C) Jens Wilberg January 2017

     pyed is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by